r3dlight/keysas/documentation/user_documentation/raspberry.rst

 .. warning::
  The application currently does not support passphrase management or the PKCS#12 format.
  Therefore, you need to enter an empty passphrase by pressing Enter.
- Similarly, the enrollment and revocation features of Yubikeys are not yet supported by the application.
+ Similarly, the enrollment and revocation features of Yubikeys are not supported by the application yet.

 Once the key pair is generated, open the application and go to the **SSH configuration** tab.
 Enter the path to your public key and private key, and then validate.